 The symptoms of carpal tunnel syndrome may include tingling, numbness and pain in the hands and fingers.
 In particular tingling and numbness is normally felt in the thumb, index, middle and sometimes the fourth finger.
 Many individuals can find that these symptoms worsen at night.

-When carpel tunnel syndrome becomes chronic, individuals may also experience sharp pain shooting down the forearm or burning sensations in the hand.
-In addition chronic carpel tunnel syndrome can lead to decreased hand grip strength and wasting of muscles in the hand (atrophy).
+When carpal tunnel syndrome becomes chronic, individuals may also experience sharp pain shooting down the forearm or burning sensations in the hand.
+In addition chronic carpal tunnel syndrome can lead to decreased hand grip strength and wasting of muscles in the hand (atrophy).

 Finally let’s discuss carpal tunnel treatment options?

 Other then resting and possibly immobilising the wrist carpal tunnel syndrome treatment is classified as either non-surgical or surgical.